Desingularizing isolated conical singularities: Uniform estimates via weighted Sobolev spaces: Introduction

-Another key tool for our estimates is the Fredholm theory of elliptic operators on manifolds with asymptotically conical ends.
+Part II is devoted to the Fredholm theory of elliptic operators on conifolds.
 This theory is well-known but, for the reader's convenience, we review it (together with its asymptotically cylindrical counterpart) in Sections \ref{s:acyl_analysis} and \ref{s:accs_analysis}.
 Sections \ref{s:weightcrossing} and \ref{s:accs_harmonic} contain instead some useful consequences of the Fredholm theory.

+Part III contains the main results of this paper, corresponding to Steps A and B, above: the definition of ``conifold connect sums'' and the uniform estimates, Problems (i)-(iii).

 We conclude with one last comment.
 Depending on the details, the connect sum construction can have two outcomes: compact or non-compact manifolds.
 In the context of weighted spaces, Problem (i) does not notice the difference.
 Problems (ii) and (iii) require instead that the kernels of the operators in question vanish.
 On non-compact manifolds this can be achieved very simply, via an a-priori choice of weights: roughly speaking, we require that there exist non-compact ``ends'', then put weights on them which kill the kernel.
 This topological assumption is perfectly compatible with the geometric applications described in \cite{pacini:slgluing}.
 On compact manifolds it is instead necessary to work transversally to the kernel; uniform estimates depend on allowing the subspace itself to depend on the parameter $t$.
 We refer to Section \ref{s:sums_laplace} for details.